 Painful intercourse is what originally introduced me (Christina, owner of 2 The Core) to pelvic floor health.
 I suffered from this for nearly one year after having my first baby in 2012.
 I didn't know pelvic floor physiotherapy even existed until I finally went to my doctor for guidance at nine months postpartum.
 I got treatment from a pelvic health physiotherapist, took a multitude of courses to learn more and implemented changes to both the way I trained myself and my clients.
 It became my mission to help other women who suffer from this not-so-uncommon issue!

 Kegels are often not the right approach to help with incontinence, urge to pee or dyspareunia (painful intercourse).
 Often, learning how to relax the pelvic floor and breathe properly is the best approach.
 Strengthening the glutes and deep abdominals so that the pelvic floor is not overworking to stabilize the pelvis is also key.

-We are also offering ONLINE assessments, 1-on-1 & group training.
+For those who prefer virtual training, we also offer ONLINE assessments, 1-on-1 & group training.